-A type of dispute which brokerage firms frequently arbitrate, before FINRA, against brokers concerns “transitional compensation” payments to brokers whom the firms have fired within a predetermined period of time.
-Such disputes are called promissory note, up-front bonus, recruiting bonus, forgivable loan, or employee forgivable loan (“EFL”) cases.
+A dispute that brokerage firms frequently arbitrate, before FINRA, against brokers concerns “transitional compensation” payments to brokers whom the firms have fired within a predetermined period of time.
+Such disputes are promissory notes, up-front bonuses, recruiting bonuses, forgivable loans, or forgivable employee loan (“EFL”) cases.

-It is difficult, but by no means impossible, for a broker who has been harmed by his brokerage firm to defeat, or at minimum to prevail on counterclaims offsetting in whole or in part, a brokerage firm’s claim to collect, from the broker, monies owed on a promissory note.
+It is difficult, but by no means impossible, for a broker whose brokerage firm has harmed to defeat, or at minimum to prevailing on counterclaims offsetting in whole or in part, a brokerage firm’s claim to collect from the broker monies owed on a promissory note.

-Thus, the up-front bonus or forgivable loan provision of a broker’s employment agreement usually provides that if the firm terminates the broker’s employment within a specified period for any reason, or if the broker elects to the leave the firm, the balance outstanding on the loan immediately becomes payable to the firm.
+Thus, the up-front bonus or forgivable loan provision of a broker’s employment agreement usually provides that if the firm terminates the broker’s employment within a specified period for any reason or if the broker elects to leave the firm, the balance outstanding on loan immediately becomes payable to the firm.

 The recruiting bonus provision of a broker’s employment contract typically provides that the brokerage firm will forgive the loan in equal annual installments over a specified period.
 That period is usually somewhere from five years to seven years.

-The repayment obligation set forth in a broker’s employment agreement is secured by a promissory note.
-For years, brokerage firms’ lawyers have prepared, revised, and sharpened these promissory notes such that the notes are very difficult to invalidate.
+A promissory note secures the repayment obligation outlined in a broker’s employment agreement.
+For years, brokerage firms’ lawyers have prepared, revised, and sharpened these promissory notes such that the notes are challenging to invalidate.

-Typically, the amount of the forgivable loan is equal to 100% or more of the broker’s trailing 12 month gross commissions.
+Typically, the forgivable loan amount is 100% or more of the broker’s trailing 12-month gross commissions.
 (Recently, at least one brokerage firm has offered, to brokers making lateral moves to the firm, forgivable loans equal to 50 basis points on assets under management which the broker transfers to the firm.)

-If the terminated broker does not immediately repay the loan, the firm may decide to bring a FINRA arbitration against the broker to collect the amount due.
+If the terminated broker does not immediately repay the loan, the firm may bring a FINRA arbitration against the broker to collect the due amount.

-That said, there is at least one defense (to the collection of a forgivable loan) which has prevailed, in part, in a number of instances.
-Specifically, at least one FINRA arbitration panel appears to have ruled that where a brokerage firm fires a broker for the purpose of precluding the firm for from being required to make a payment to the broker representing a portion of the balance owed by the broker to the firm under a promissory note, the arbitration panel (i) may cancel the broker’s debt under the promissory note and (ii), despite the panel’s cancellation of the note, may require the firm to make the precluded payment.
+That said, at least one defense (to collecting a forgivable loan) has prevailed, in part, during several instances.
+Specifically, at least one FINRA arbitration panel appears to have ruled that where a brokerage firm fires a broker to preclude the firm from being required to make a payment to the broker representing a portion of the balance owed by the broker to the firm under a promissory note, the arbitration panel (i) may cancel the broker’s debt under the promissory note and (ii), despite the panel’s cancellation of the note, may require the firm to make the precluded payment.

 Specifically, in Merrill Lynch, Pierce, Fenner & Smith Inc. v.
 Connell, FINRA Arbitration No. 10-03486 (May 6, 2011), only two days before the claimant brokerage firm was required to forgive the first $476,500 of the respondent broker’s forgivable loan, the brokerage firm had fired the broker.
-The Connell arbitration panel held that the broker needed not pay, to the firm, the $3.3 million due on the promissory note.
-Further, the Connell panel directed the brokerage firm to pay, to the broker, compensatory damages of $476,500.
+The Connell arbitration panel held that the broker needed not to pay the firm the $3.3 million due on the promissory note.
+Further, the Connell panel directed the brokerage firm to pay the broker compensatory damages of $476,500.

 For a further analysis of the Connell arbitration award, see my May 24, 2011 blog post.

 Fraudulent Inducement To Accept Employment.
-Respondent brokers frequently counterclaim against the claimant brokerage firms for fraudulently inducing the broker to leave a prior employer and to come work at the claimant firm.
-The respondent broker ruefully maintains that, if the claimant brokerage firm hadn’t, by making promises to the broker which it knew to be false, caused him to cease working for his prior employer and to join the claimant firm, and if the claimant firm hadn’t then ruined the broker’s career by breaking those promises, the broker could have brought in or retained numerous customers and could have generated abundant revenue for the claimant firm and the broker.
+Respondent brokers frequently counterclaim against the claimant brokerage firms for fraudulently inducing the broker to leave a prior employer and work at the claimant firm.
+The respondent broker ruefully maintains that if the claimant brokerage firm hadn’t, by making promises to the broker that it knew to be false, caused him to cease working for his prior employer and to join the claimant firm, and if the claimant firm hadn’t then ruined the broker’s career by breaking those promises, the broker could have brought in or retained numerous customers and could have generated much revenue for the claimant firm and the broker.

 For example, the respondent broker may contend that, during the job interview process, managers at the claimant brokerage firm orally promised him that, if he left his then-employer and joined the claimant firm, (1) the claimant firm would make him part of a particular team of brokers or would assign support staff to him, (2) the claimant firm would allow him to sell, to his customers, securities which the respondent broker had bought in the market at favorable prices, rather than requiring him to sell, to his customers, higher-priced securities which the claimant firm maintained in its inventory, or (3) the firm’s investment bankers would introduce the respondent broker to many of the bankers’ wealthy individual clients so that the broker could pitch these high net worth individuals on allowing him to manage their assets.

 Further, the respondent broker may maintain that the claimant brokerage firm, through its supervisory employees, made these verbal assurances to him with a preconceived and unrevealed intention not to perform them.
-Because the claimant brokerage firm broke these verbal promises (the broker contends), the broker was unable to originate an adequate number of customers at the claimant firm, to keep a sufficient number of clients upon joining the claimant firm, or to convince his customers at the claimant firm to engage in enough fee-generating transactions.
+Because the claimant brokerage firm broke these verbal promises (the broker contends), the broker was unable to originate an adequate number of customers at the claimant firm.
+They also could not keep a sufficient number of clients upon joining the claimant firm or convince their customers to engage in enough fee-generating transactions.

 For a further discussion of brokers’ counterclaims, in promissory note cases, of fraudulent inducement to accept employment, see my June 15, 2011 blog post.

 Unpaid Overtime Compensation.
-Many brokers in New York State work substantially in excess of 40 hours per workweek.
-If a broker at a brokerage firm in New York City works more than 40 hours per workweek, but is not paid, each workweek and regardless of the quantity or quality of his work, at a minimum salary level of at least $1,125 per week ($58,500 per year), that broker may have a (counter)claim against his brokerage firm for unpaid overtime compensation.
+Many Manhattan State brokers work more than 40 hours per workweek.
+If a broker at a brokerage firm in Manhattan works more than 40 hours per workweek but is not paid each workweek and regardless of the quantity or quality of his work, at a minimum salary level of at least $1,125 per week ($58,500 per year), that broker may have a (counter)claim against his brokerage firm for unpaid overtime compensation.

 Defamation.
 In New Jersey and in some other states, to successfully sue a brokerage firm or other former employer in the securities industry for defaming a broker or other registered employee for defaming a broker or other registered employee on a Form U-5 (Uniform Termination Notice for Securities Industry Registration), the broker or other registered employee must prove the usual elements of defamation, plus that the former employer acted with malice.
 See, e.g., Wells Fargo Investments v.
 Shaffer, FINRA Arbitration No. 10-0073 (in promissory note arbitration governed by California law, holding that the claimant/counter-respondent brokerage firm was liable to the respondent/counter-claimant employee for $75,000 for libeling the employee by stating on his Form U-5, in substance, that the brokerage firm had fired the employee for good cause).